-*To pre-register to vote at 17-years-old in Minnesota, you must be at least 18-years-old when the next election occurs (special, township, state primary, or state general).
+*To pre-register to vote at age 17 in Minnesota, you must be at least 18 years old when the next election occurs (special, township, state primary, or state general).
 Because special elections can be called at unexpected times, your application may be returned if an election becomes scheduled between the date you register and your birthday.
-If that happens, simply wait until that election passes, and register again.
+If that happens, simply wait until that election passes, and submit your registration again.

 • A resident of Minnesota for 20 days

 • Finished with all parts of any felony sentence